 Android reaches deeper into your car

 Google also declared a number of slow-but-steady enhancements for drivers.
 The popular traffic-tracking app Waze is now made directly into Android Auto, letting drivers see accident alerts & speed trap warnings in real time.
 The new Auto can also link to cars over Wi-Fi, where earlier versions required a wired USB connection.
-Android N also has some fresh back-end features that will make it cooler for automakers to make their own unique flavors of N. The latest version of Auto will work even if your car doesn’t support the system.
+Android N also has some fresh back-end features that will make it cooler for automakers to make their own unique flavors of N. The latest version of Auto will work even if your car doesn’t support the system, also coming with the Blackbox my car products dash camera, great for the safety and recording of possible accidents on the road.

 Running Android apps without downloading them